 The Cake Diva on Kare 11 – Gluten Free Linzer Torte Cookies or Tart

-The Cake Diva, local pastry chef Janan Juliff, dropped by our KARE 11 Kitchen today to share a delicious holiday dessert, a Linzer Torte.
-She also showed us how you can make this classic treat gluten-free.
+The Cake Diva, local Pastry Chef Janan Juliff, dropped by the KARE 11 Kitchen today to share a delicious holiday dessert, a Linzer Torte.
+She also showed us how you can make this classic treat gluten free.

 Linzer Torte Cookies (Gluten-Free)